 Statistics show that nearly 60% of all businesses have created at least one Google My Business post.
 Is yours one of them?

 - Make sure the hours are accurate.
-Update them if your hours change — which happens more often these days due to social restrictions from COVID-19.
+Update them if your hours change for holidays.

 - Be sure to upload quality photos of your business, on the inside and out!

 - If all your stores serve the same function, then keep the same name for each location.
 For example, don’t name one Lowe’s of Billings while the rest are called Lowe’s Home Improvement.

 - Categorize each location.
 For example, you may have a regional boutique, office supply chain or multi-location market.

 To benefit your multi-location SEO goals, be sure to personalize all of this information for each individual location.
 While this may sound tedious, all of your various business locations are actually under one Google My Business account, so it’s really easy!
 You can even use a bulk upload spreadsheet if you have a ton of locations.

 After you optimize your Google Business Profile, be sure to check in frequently to see how it’s performing.
 In your Google account, you can find a variety of insights and data you can use to analyze your profile’s success and find ways to improve its weaknesses.

 3. Make Your Web Citations Work for Your Multi-Location SEO